Intel Makes First Release Of Linux OpenCL Project

 While Intel has previously shipped its OpenCL SDK for Linux and Windows, this SDK is closed-source and on Linux was limited to compute support only on the processor rather than any graphics support with Ivy Bridge and newer hardware.
 Fortunately, Intel has finally managed to put out a first release of Beignet, an open-source Linux project that supports OpenCL.

 Beignet, like many other OpenCL implementations, is based upon LLVM and Clang for its compiler infrastructure.
-This Intel OpenCL project was first covered on Phoronix last January when the code was initially released
+This Intel OpenCL project was first covered on Phoronix last January when the code was initially released.

 The project at the time had an uncertain future since Ben Segovia who was its principal developer had left the company.
 He wrote about it in our forums and said it offers runtime code for OpenCL as well as the compiler back-end that takes the LLVM IR and is able to output Ivy Bridge ISA (Instruction Set Architecture).
 Since then, fortunately, Intel China developers have taken over committing to the project.

 With Beignet v0.1 that was released on Monday, there is very basic OpenCL 1.0 support.
 For now this Intel OpenCL open-source project is focusing upon just OpenCL 1.0 support and not specifically support for newer versions of the standard yet and due to hardware limitations will just work with Ivy Bridge processors.